 1. Check Your Eligibility and Create Your Medical Marijuana Patient Account

 To apply for a medical marijuana card in Colorado, you’ll need to be 18 years old or older with proof of residency.
-You’ll need either valid Colorado ID or a driver’s license.
+You’ll need either a valid Colorado ID or a driver’s license.
 Patients under the age of 18 will need a caregiver.

 If you meet these two basic qualifications, then the next step is to determine whether you have a qualifying condition that will allow you to get a medical ID card.